-U17, U15, U14, U13 Grades
+U18, U16, U14, Grades

-Players must play at least four games in U17, U15, U14 or U13 during the minor round matches before being eligible to play in the respective grade teams in Finals matches.
+Players must play at least four games in U18, U16, U14 during the minor round matches before being eligible to play in the respective grade teams in Finals matches.

 If suitably qualified; a player may play in the either: the Firsts team or the Reserves team; and one underage match on a Finals weekend.